smetj/smetj.net/content/testing-graphite-with-metricfactory-revisited.rst

 :slug: testing-graphite-with-metricfactory-revisited

 In this post we revisit a previously posted article on how we can test and stress test a Graphite setup.
-This is basiscally a rewrite of that article since the Wishbone and MetricFactory software have meanwhile changed enough to dedicate a new article to it.
+This is basically a rewrite of that article since the Wishbone and MetricFactory software have meanwhile changed enough to dedicate a new article to it.